 Julia Phillips PII Architectural Assistant

-I graduated a year ago from Oxford Brookes University with a master’s in Applied Design in Architecture, where my final submission was a design for a community workshop in an abandoned building in Athens.
-My passion lies in low-tech, local solutions, especially the use of earth in architecture.
+Having a low environmental yet high social impact is at the core of my approach to design and construction.
+My passion lies in low-tech, local solutions, especially the use of natural materials in architecture.
 I love to be hands-on, and have helped build a number of small projects using earth and/or timber.

-Before coming to Oxford, I worked for Kéré Architecture in Berlin, run by a German-trained architect originally from Burkina Faso.
-I had the opportunity to work on a clinic, some houses and two schools, all to be built using rammed earth or CSEBs (compressed stabilised earth blocks) in Africa, as well as projects in Europe.
-I have also worked for an NGO in Switzerland, helping to write guidelines and prepare training materials for humanitarian shelter operations.
+I have previously worked both in the UK and abroad.
+My UK projects have included an affordable timber frame housing development, a cottage renovation using reclaimed materials, and a large eco-home-cum-community-centre.
+Prior to this I spent a year working for Kéré Architecture in Berlin, run by a German-trained architect originally from Burkina Faso.
+This gave me the opportunity to work on a clinic, some houses and two schools, all to be built using rammed earth or CSEBs (compressed stabilised earth blocks) in Africa, as well as projects in Europe.
+I have also gained experience at an NGO in Switzerland, helping to write guidelines and prepare training materials for humanitarian shelter operations.